Refinancing your student loans could help you pay off your debt sooner and potentially save you money with a lower interest rate or shorter term.

-You can refinance federal and private student loans—even if you’ve consolidated or refinanced before—but each lender has different rates and criteria for eligibility.
+You could refinance federal and private student loans—even if you’ve consolidated or refinanced before—but each lender has different rates and criteria for eligibility.
+Find out if you meet the student loan refinance requirements.

 A strong credit score is a big plus.
 Typically, the higher your score, the lower the new rate.
 If you’re struggling with credit, look for ways to improve your score, or consider adding a co-signer that has excellent credit.